 What are the different types of webinars?

-Webinars have numerous uses.
+Webinars have numerous uses and formats.
 Here are a few different types of webinars –

 - Educational Webinar

 Webinars have become increasingly popular in recent years as a powerful tool for both marketers and schools and universities.
 Educational webinars are often used by schools or universities to share informational content.
 Since no physical classroom is required, students get to learn from the comfort of their own homes.

 The onset of a global pandemic saw a drastic shift in the education system.
 Schools and universities turned to adopt online methods for the delivery of information.
 For this reason, webinars have grown in popularity as a learning tool.